Health care providers open up about COVID-19 burnout

 “That set the pace for the rapid change of everything,” Miller said.
 “It’s the constant change; we feel like we get staff comfortable in one area and then the very next week we have to open a different COVID-19 area, we have to move people around.”

-“We’re all exhausted,” Hemphling said.
+“We’re all exhausted,” Hempfling said.
 “We’re all trying to put on our game face.
 We’re trying to be encouraging to each other.
 But we’re all really tired.”

-“They’re so alone, they don’t have their family,” Hemphling said.
+“They’re so alone, they don’t have their family,” Hempfling said.
 “They have us.
 They have tired nurses.”

 Medical providers then go home and have personal life aspects to deal with, such as having children who are remote learning.